Curry Broth Base Gravy – Indian Restaurant Style

 - Spices: Tej Patta Indian Bay Leaf, Green Cardamom, Black Peppercorns, Cloves, Cinnamon or Cassia, Coriander Seeds, Cumin Seeds, Turmeric, Garam Masala, Smoked Paprika, Paprika, Chilli Powder.

-- Other Ingredients: Garlic, Salad Tomato, Water, Vegetable Oil, Tomato Puree, Creamed Coconut Block, Salt.
+- Other Ingredients: Garlic & Ginger Paste, Tomatoes, Water, Vegetable Oil, Tomato Puree, Creamed Coconut Block, Salt.

 How To Make Indian Takeaway Style Curry Broth

-Although making curry broth is a bit of a labour of love, it is very easy.
-The majority of time is spent simply allowing the ingredients to cook away, making it good for a lazy day of cooking ahead.
+Although making curry broth is a bit of a labour of love in terms of the time it takes, it is very easy.
+The majority of time is spent simply allowing the ingredients to cook away, making it good for a lazy day of cooking.
 With the curry broth portioned and frozen, you’ll be rewarded for your efforts with delicious takeaway style curry sauce in a matter of minutes whenever you desire.

 Step 1: Oil